 Holding decision-making responsibility for related activities

-A word of caution: be sure the right people are covered by the ERISA bond.
+A word of caution: Be sure the right people are covered by the ERISA bond.
 Fiduciaries are not just the people who are listed as such in the plan document.
-As reported by the Society for Human Resource Management, when it comes to fiduciary responsibility, what you do, and the plan-related actions you take are what matter most, not titles or formal designations.
+As reported by the Society for Human Resource Management, what you do and the plan-related actions you take are what matters most when it comes to fiduciary responsibility—not titles or formal designations.

-What about my accountant?: If your accountant (whether in-house or external) handles funds or other property related to the employee benefit plan, they should obtain a separate ERISA bond as well, or be included on your company's -- and it's quite possible they already have one, especially if they're external.
+What about my accountant?
+If your accountant (whether in-house or external) handles funds or other property related to the employee benefit plan, they should obtain a separate ERISA bond as well, or be included on your company's bond (it's quite possible they already have one, especially if they're external).

 How much coverage is required?

-Each fiduciary must be bonded in an amount equal to at least 10% of the amount of the funds they handled in the prior year.
-For example:
+Each plan must obtain a fidelity bond in an amount equal to at least 10% of the amount of the plan assets.

-A company plan has funds that total $1 million
+Example: A company plan that has funds that total $1 million would require a fidelity bond of at least $100,000.

-If you're not sure what your assets will be in the future because of lack of prior year data (common for companies setting up their very first 401(k) plans) we recommend putting $100,000 and buying the 5-year plan, which typically covers any future increases in assets automatically without additional costs.
+If you're not sure what your assets will be in the future because of a lack of prior year data (common for companies setting up their very first 401(k) plans), we recommend discussing your options with the surety company and ensuring that your bond contains auto-increase provisions to cover asset changes for the next few years, which typically covers any future increases in assets automatically without additional costs.

 Where can I buy an ERISA fidelity bond?